Important Terms for Louvers and Dampers

 For life safety dampers, the words “static” and “dynamic” refer to the damper’s closure type.
 Static dampers will only close if there is no air flowing through the duct.
 Dynamic dampers close against airflow.

-The type of damper will depend on whether system fans will shut down, remain running when an alarm is tripped, or restart as part of a smoke control system.
+Whether system fans will shut down, remain running when an alarm is tripped, or restart as part of a smoke control system will determine the type of damper.
 Smoke dampers and combination fire-smoke dampers require dynamic closure, so they can close at the first signs of smoke and regardless of the fan system.

 Are there any terms we missed?
 Is there anything in your specs that you don't understand?
 Tell us in the Comments section.
 We are here to help!